 Moving money around in travel nurse pay packages

-Moving money around in our pay packages is common as a call light flashing on.
+Moving money around in our pay packages is as common as a call light flashing.
 Recruiters, account managers, and marketing teams want us to look at a pay package and say yes to take the assignment through their company.
 Most travelers don’t look at a full pay package and add it all up to compare to other offers.
-So the shiny objects (like a completion bonus) can really move some newer travelers to say yes.
+So the shiny objects (like a travel nurse completion bonus) can really move some newer travelers to say yes.
 However, if they did take the time to look at the complete pay package it might not be that great.
-Use this fair pay calculator to better understand what a full pay package looks like and how to compare pay the right way.

 10 dimes for candy

 Let’s say you have 10 dimes you were supposed to give to a kid you are babysitting when you go to the store.
 But you know this kid is likely to have a tantrum in the candy aisle.
 The marketer in you might think two things.
 First, this kid doesn’t know how many dimes are “his”.
-Second, if you tell the kid he will get an extra dime when you get to the car as long as he does not meltdown in the store, you will have a happier trip.
-So you take a dime that really was already his and only give him 90 cents to spend in the store.
-Then after a happy trip, he gets that extra dime in the car.
+Second, if you tell the kid he will get an extra dime when you get to the car (as long as he does not have a meltdown in the store), you will have a happier trip.
+So you take a dime that was already his and only give him 90 cents to spend in the store.
+After a happy trip, he gets that extra dime in the car.
 Win/Win right?

 For travel nurses, it is a bit like that.
-Many don’t realize that a completion bonus was already part of our pot of money and it’s just being held until the end.
-Now the risk is higher for us and lower for the agency (The agency will have not paid any of that money to us if we have too many sick days, if we get canceled, or if we cancel our contract).
+Many don’t realize that a travel nurse completion bonus is already part of our pot of money and it’s just being held until the end.
+Now the risk is higher for us and lower for the agency (the agency will have not paid any of that money to us if we have too many sick days, if we get canceled, or if we cancel our contract).
 That money at the end is also entitled to be taxed at a very high rate.
-If they had instead spread it out in our pay package, it could have gone into our tax-free reimbursements (as long as they were not already maxed out).
+Instead, if they had spread it out in our pay package, it could have gone into our tax-free reimbursements (as long as they were not already maxed out).

-What to do if offered a completion bonus
+What to do if offered a travel nurse completion bonus